 - version - your application version

 All the rest of parameters should be left unchanged.
-You can check how it should be done in our sample.

 Install Git-Push-Deploy Package